-If you are affected by dry or watery eyes a dedicated specialist evaluation in a dedicated clinic is available.
-Effective treatment plans now offer help to the vast majority of dry/watery eye patients.
+If you are affected by dry/watery/itchy eyes a dedicated specialist evaluation in a dedicated clinic is available.
+Effective treatment plans now offer help to the vast majority of dry/watery/allergy eye patients.
 ADP-EyeCare practitioners are always looking for steps forward in the examinations and care for patients, so not every test, exam, treatment, therapy or product is delivered in the same way by every practitioner at the same time, there is a constant process to evaluate and seek to improve already excellent results.

-Burning, stinging, grittiness, itching, soreness, tired eyes – these may be Dry Eye symptoms
+Burning, stinging, grittiness, itching, soreness, tired eyes – these may be Dry or Allergy Eye symptoms

 Common symptoms can include: